neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         i_membrane correctly does not include contributions from ELECTRODE_CURRENT point processes.

-        See i_membrane\_ at :meth:`CVode.use_fast_imem`.
+        See i_membrane\_ at :meth:`CVode.use_fast_imem`. i_membrane\_
+        has units of nA instead of mA/cm2 (i.e. total membrane current out of the segment) and so is available at 0 and 1 locations of sections.
+It does not require that extracellular be inserted and so results in much faster simulations.
+It works during parallel simulations with variable step methods.

         The figure illustrates the form the electrical equivalent circuit when this mechanism is present.
-Note that previous documentation was incorrect in showing that e_extracellular was in series with the ``xg[nlayer-1],xc[nlayer-1]`` parallel combination.
+Note that previous documentation was incorrect in showing that extracellular.e was in series with the ``xg[nlayer-1],xc[nlayer-1]`` parallel combination.
-        In fact it has always been the case that e_extracellular was in series with xg[nlayer-1] and xc[nlayer-1] was in parallel
-        with that series combination.
+        In fact it has always been the case that extracellular.e was in series with ``xg[nlayer-1]`` and ``xc[nlayer-1]`` was in parallel with that series combination.

         .. note::

-            The only reason the standard
-            distribution is built with nlayer=2 is so that when only a single layer is needed (the usual case), then e_extracellular is consistent with the previous documentation with the old default nlayer=1.
+            The only reason for default nlayer=2 is so that when only a single layer is needed (the usual case), then extracellular.e is consistent with the previous documentation with the old default nlayer=1.

-        e_extracellular is connected in series with the conductance of the last extracellular layer.
+            If you are not using both xc[0] > 0 and extracellular.e != 0 then
+            nlayer=1 is sufficient and faster than nlayer=2.

+        The number of extracellular layers can be changed with the h.nlayer_extracellular(nlayer) function.
+(Returns the current
+        number extracellular layers with or without the argument).
+The number of layers can be changed only if there are no existing extracellular mechanism instances in any section.
+Array limits for xraxial, xc, xg, and vext are ``[0:nlayer]``.
+The minimum value for nlayer is 1.
+Default values are xg[i] = 1e9, xc[i] = 0.0 xraxial[i] = 1e9, so all layers start out tightly connected to ground.

         With two layers the equivalent circuit looks like:

         .. code-block::
             none